microeinhundert/radonis/packages/radonis/README.md

 const flashMessages = useFlashMessages()

+// Check if some flash message exists: console.log(flashMessages.has()) // => `true` or `false`

-// Check if a flash message exists: console.log(flashMessages.has('errors.fieldName.0')) // => `true` or `false`
+// Check if some validation error flash message exists: console.log(flashMessages.hasValidationError()) // => `true` or `false`

-// Get a flash message:
+// Check if a specific flash message exists: console.log(flashMessages.has('errors.fieldName.0')) // => `true` or `false`

+// Check if a specific validation error flash message exists: console.log(flashMessages.hasValidationError('fieldName.0')) // => `true` or `false`

-console.log(flashMessages.get('errors.fieldName.0')) // => `required validation failed on fieldName`
+// Get a specific flash message: console.log(flashMessages.get('errors.fieldName.0')) // => `required validation failed on fieldName`

 // You can also omit the index to automatically get the first item if an array: console.log(flashMessages.get('errors.fieldName')) // => same as `errors.fieldName.0`

-// You can also get validation errors like this: console.log(flashMessages.getValidationError('fieldName')) // => same as `errors.fieldName`
+// You can also get a specific validation error flash message like this: console.log(flashMessages.getValidationError('fieldName')) // => same as `errors.fieldName`

 // Get all flash messages:
 console.log(flashMessages.all()) // => `{ 'errors.fieldName.0': 'required validation failed on fieldName', ... }`

+// Get all validation error flash messages: console.log(flashMessages.allValidationErrors()) // => `{ 'errors.fieldName.0': 'required validation failed on fieldName', ... }`
 ```

 **The following hooks align with AdonisJS functionality, refer to the official [AdonisJS Docs](https://docs.adonisjs.com/guides/introduction) for usage:**